vwt-digital/dynamic-data-manipulation-api/README.md

 ready to run on Cloud Run.
 Use the example build steps defined in [cloudbuild.example.yaml](api_server/cloudbuild.example.yaml) to deploy this API.

+#### App Engine
+The API can also be deployed to an [App Engine](https://cloud.google.com/appengine/docs/the-appengine-environments).
+To make sure the app will be created and works with the API, use the `app.example.yaml` to create the correct instance.
+Use the example build steps defined in [cloudbuild.example.yaml](api_server/cloudbuild.example.yaml) to deploy this API.

 ## License
 This API is licensed under the [GPL-3](https://www.gnu.org/licenses/gpl-3.0.en.html) License